iglee/outrunJulesVerne/readme.md

 And along the way, you'll see these beauties of the world:
 ![beauties around the world](img/placesToSee.png)

 This app may come back in the near future :].
-I really enjoyed this project, and hope you thought so too.
+I really enjoyed this project, and hope you did too.
 Welp, at least maybe inspire a grand trip.

 ## Useful Information
  - https://www.goodreads.com/book/show/54479.Around_the_World_in_Eighty_Days